ksytsch/cg_ex4-6/README.md

-# need to finissch histogram and create latex docu.
+# need to finish histogram and create latex docu.
 Monday 15, 23:59